 can you lick the science full list

-• Physics: The study of matter, energy, and their interactions.
-Subfields include classical mechanics, quantum mechanics, thermodynamics, electromagnetism, and astrophysics.
+• Physics: Studies matter, energy, and their interactions.
+Subfields include mechanics, thermodynamics, electromagnetism, quantum mechanics, etc.

-• Chemistry: The study of matter, its properties, and how it changes.
-Subfields include organic chemistry, inorganic chemistry, physical chemistry, analytical chemistry, and biochemistry.
+• Chemistry: Studies the composition, structure, properties, and reactions of matter.
+Subfields include organic chemistry, inorganic chemistry, physical chemistry, analytical chemistry, etc.

-• Astronomy: The study of celestial objects and phenomena.
-Includes astrophysics, cosmology, and planetary science.
+• Astronomy: Studies celestial objects and phenomena.
+Subfields include astrophysics, cosmology, planetary science, etc.

-• Life Sciences (Biological Sciences): These fields focus on living organisms.
+• Life Sciences (or Biological Sciences): Study living organisms.

 • Zoology: The study of animals.